hazelcast/hazelcast-reference-manual/src/WAN/ConfiguringWANReplicationForMapCache.md

 ### Configuring WAN Replication for IMap and ICache

 Yon can configure the WAN replication for Hazelcast's IMap and ICache data structures.
-To enable WAN replication for an IMap or ICache instance, you can use `wan-replication-ref` element.
+To enable WAN replication for an IMap or ICache instance, you can use the `wan-replication-ref` element.
 Each IMap and ICache instance can have different WAN replication configurations.

 **Enabling WAN Replication for IMap:**

-Imagine you have different distributed maps, however only one map should be replicated to a target cluster.
-To achieve this, configure the map to be replicated by adding the `wan-replication-ref` element in the map configuration as shown below.
+Imagine you have different distributed maps, however only one of those maps should be replicated to a target cluster.
+To achieve this, configure the map that you want replicated by adding the `wan-replication-ref` element in the map configuration as shown below.

 ```xml